Little Notes Early Childhood Music Classes at CMSS – SCHEDULE

 ROLLING ADMISSION Join anytime as space allows, tuition prorated.

-Early Childhood Music at CMSS is an enriching and engaging community music experience for the young child and their caregiver.
+Little Notes at CMSS is an enriching and engaging community music experience for the young child and their caregiver.
 This is your little one’s introduction to the wonder and joy of music.
 CMSS’ Early Childhood Music program was founded by Annie Lynch Stevenson and Maggie Shar, who recognized the value of quality live music for people of all ages.
 The repertoire is fun and accessible, including elements of storytelling and exposure to a variety of instruments.
 CMSS’ Early Childhood Music classes feature songs rooted in a variety of musical traditions: American Folk, West African, American Indian, Gospel, Irish Trad, Rock, Jazz and Blues among others.
 All classes are designed for children infant to 5 years.

 Early Childhood is a precious time for both you and your little one.
 The Early Childhood Music Program at CMSS has been designed with the young child’s developing mind and inquisitive spirit in mind.
 Through exploration of song, movement, and various percussive and tonal instruments, your child will experience the following benefits of this experience (among many others):